repogerm/resume/index.md

 - **Phone Number:** +393313815525
 - **LinkedIn:** [linkedin.com/in/germriccio](https://www.linkedin.com/in/germriccio/)

 **Hi!
-I'm a Digital Cultures and Communication major with a passion for digital transformation and IT solutions - or in other words, I'm just really good at Googling!
+I'm a Digital Cultures and Communication major with a passion for digital transformation and IT solutions.
 My skills in communication, digital process management, and low-code development enable me to create a positive impact for anyone seeking assistance in optimizing their digital workflows and embracing innovation, regardless of their background or industry.**

 ## Work Experience